 While RR and AA promote abstinence, the programsuse radically different strategies.
 RR repeatedly make it clear that there is no better time to construct a "big plan" to abstain from drinking/using than now, and that AA's idea of "one day at a time is contradictory to never using again.

-Go From Rational Recovery To The Homepage
+From Here Go To The Homepage